 A federation is a collection of security domains, more commonly known as realms, that have established relationships in order to securely share resources.
 A Resource Provider (RP) in one realm can provide authorized access to a resource it manages based on claims about a principal, such as identity or other distinguishing attributes, that are asserted by an Identity Provider in another realm.
-Identity is verified and relationships established through the exchange a security token.
+Identity is verified, and relationships are established through the exchange of a security token.
 WS-Federation builds on the WS-Trust encapsulation mechanism which allows protocol processing to remain indifferent to the type of token being transmitted.
-The main purpose of establishing a federation is to facilitate the use of security principal attributes across trust boundaries by establishing a federation context for that principal.
-A Relying Party can then use this context to grant or deny access to a given resource (Goodner et al, 2007).
+The main purpose of establishing a federation is to facilitate the use of principal security attributes across trust boundaries by establishing a federation context for that principal.
+A Relying Party can then use this context to grant or deny access to a given resource (Goodner et al., 2007).

 Parties in a federation may have different policies for obtaining services.
 Policies are established to set security requirements when accessing a certain resource, hence assuring that my service or resource is only accessible to the desired parties.
 In the same manner, different services may have different policies within a party.

 Organizations must establish federations.
 Then, the participants of the federation must publish and exchange configuration information by which common services and the policies for accessing them can be identified.
 WS-Federation cannot happen until an organization decides to establish a federation.
 This is usually done based on business or legal needs, not technical ones.

 Federation Metadata refers to all configuration information that allows a party to identify common services within a federation and the respective policies in place to access them.
 In web services this is seen in the form of metadata documents that contain endpoint references, claims and security tokens required to access them.

 WS-Federation defines an authorization model that allows the implementation of any authorization service in order to provide a security token and make decisions regarding access to available services.
 Although an organization can implement any authorization service they desire, a common model to interact with the service is required.